4ms/stm32mp1-baremetal/README.md

 ## 2) Build and load U-Boot:

+I've added some pre-built images for U-boot, so you can up and running more quickly.
+If you want to use the pre-built images, skip the next step.

+### Building U-boot (optional)

 Build U-Boot using the script.
 The output will be in `third-party/u-boot/build/`:
 ```
 cd stm32mp1-baremetal